 Skip to contents

-Target encoding involves replacing the values of categorical variables with numeric ones from a "target variable", usually a model's response.
-Target encoding can be useful for improving the performance of machine learning models.
+Target encoding involves replacing the values of categorical variables with numeric ones derived from a "target variable", usually a model's response.

 Usage